Skip to main content

 ]

-# Step 1: Convert our catalog into Numbers (Embeddings)
+# Step 1: Convert catalog sentences into vectors (embeddings)

 device_embeddings = encoder.encode(devices)